hande-qmc/hande/documentation/manual/input/calcs/logging.rst

     - ``1`` returns information on each death or cloning event resulting in a change in particle number within a calculation (currently only for FCIQMC and generic systems).
-    - ``2`` returns information on each death or cloning event within a calculation, regardless of result (currently only for FCIQMC and generic systems).
+    - ``2`` returns information on each death or cloning event within a calculation, regardless of result (currently only for FCIQMC on generic systems and CCMC).

-    Any information is produced in the file DEATH.log within the working directory.
+    Any information is produced in files DEATH.Y.pX.log within the working directory, where Y is the same for all files produced in the same calculation and is set to the lowest value not present, and X is the process number.

 ``start``
     type: integer